Machi-bugyō

-Machi-bugyō (町奉行) were samurai officials of the Tokugawa shogunate in Edo period Japan, this was amongst the senior administrative posts open to those who were not daimyō.
+Machi-bugyō (町奉行) were samurai officials of the Tokugawa shogunate in Edo period Japan.
+The office was amongst the senior administrative posts open to those who were not daimyō.
 Conventional interpretations have construed these Japanese titles as "commissioner" or "overseer" or "governor".

 This bakufu title identifies a magistrate or municipal administrator with responsibility for governing and maintaining order in what were perceived to be important cities.

 The machi-bugyō were the central public authority in the Japanese urban centers of this period.
 These bakufu-appointed officers served in a unique role, which was an amalgam of chief of police, judge, and mayor.
 The machi-bugyō were expected to manage a full range of administrative and judicial responsibilities.